junguler/m3u-radio-music-playlists/README.md

 <p>now put it inside the area i've shown and click to button next to it to start recording, after each song is completed it's going to create a new file and put a name on it from the title the stream is broadcasting</p>
 <p><img src="https://raw.githubusercontent.com/junguler/m3u-radio-music-playlists/main/stuff/streamwriter.jpg" alt="streamwriter" /></p>
 <p>once you are happy with the amount of songs downloaded, right click on the stream and click on <code>stop recording after current title</code></p>
-<p>note that in some rare cases a stream does not broadcasts song titles and if you happen to come accross of these there is really nothing else you can and the program is going to continuously record the stream until you manually stop it</p>
+<p>note that in some rare cases a stream does not broadcast song titles and if you happen to come accross of these there is really nothing else you can do and the program is going to continuously record the stream until you manually stop it</p>

 <p><br></p>